kazuar/kazuar.github.io/_posts/2015-7-26-scraping-tutorial.md

 In this section we will build a dictionary that will hold our details for performing login:

 1. Right click on the "Username or email" field and select "inspect element".
-We will use the value of the "name" attribue for this input which is "username". "username" will be the key and the our user name / email will be the value (on other sites this might be "email", "user_name", "login", etc.).
+We will use the value of the "name" attribue for this input which is "username". "username" will be the key and our user name / email will be the value (on other sites this might be "email", "user_name", "login", etc.).
 ![scrape_username]({{ site.baseurl }}/images/scrape_username.png)
 ![login_source_html]({{ site.baseurl }}/images/login_source_html.png)
 2. Right click on the "Password" field and select "inspect element".
 In the script we will need to use the value of the "name" attribue for this input which is "password". "password" will be the key in the dictionary and our password will be the value (on other sites this might be "user_password", "login_password", "pwd", etc.).